-Explanatory Note: This 10m front yard shall not be applicable to service station forecourts and associated forecourt canopies.
+This 10m front yard shall not be applicable to service station forecourts and associated forecourt canopies.

-- Katikati: - Lot 1 DPS 88157 requires a 10m yard where it adjoins the Residential Zone. - Te Puna Industrial Park specific provisions: - (i) 10m where a property adjoins a Rural Zone; - (ii) 20m from Te Puna Station Road and 5.0m from any other road boundary.
+- Te Puna Industrial Park specific provisions: - (i) 10m where a property adjoins a Rural Zone; - (ii) 20m from Te Puna Station Road and 5m from any other road boundary.